 - Download our New York City Schools Guide

-A concrete jungle perched on the Atlantic Ocean, New York City is the storied destination of American immigration, its diverse communities and enduring old-world neighbourhoods living representations of the city’s worldly appeal.
-Expats moving to New York today aren't the wide-eyed 'fresh off the boat' fortune seekers of old, though, but rather the jet-setting, business-savvy players of the world's economy.
+A concrete jungle perched on the Atlantic Ocean, New York City is the storied destination of American immigration, and its diverse communities and enduring old-world neighbourhoods remain living representations of the city’s worldly appeal.

 Living in New York City as an expat

-NYC is known as the city that never sleeps and it's true that New Yorkers really do work hard and play harder.
+NYC is known as the city that never sleeps, and it's true that New Yorkers really do work hard and play harder.
 New arrivals to New York will be moving to the most populated city in the United States and will find that while space comes at a premium, they will have a host of diverse neighbourhoods to choose from.

 The city's well-established public transportation network is another bonus.
-The subway operates 24/7 and there are also buses and commuter trains for those travelling to places that are a little further afield.
+The subway operates 24/7 and there are also buses, commuter trains and ferries for those travelling to places that are a little further afield.
 As is the case throughout the US, expats moving to New York will have to ensure they have invested in a fully comprehensive health insurance plan.
 This will allow them to take advantage of the leading healthcare facilities in the city.

-Cost of living in NYC
+Cost of living in New York City

 While it's true that the cost of living in NYC is high, it's best thought of as the price of admission to living in a city with endless highlights.
-There’s no better place in the US when it comes to broadening one's horizons, with ample opportunities to explore a dynamic nightlife, eclectic selection of restaurants and thriving theatre scene.
+There’s no better place in the US when it comes to broadening one's horizons, with ample opportunities to explore the dynamic nightlife, eclectic selection of restaurants and thriving theatre scene.

 Further reading